maiaacademy/jornada-azureexpert/README.md

 1. Open the **webVM.rdp file**.
 You'll be prompted for the VM's security credentials in the Windows Security dialog box.
 Select Use a different account.
 Copy and paste the username and password from step 1 into the dialog box, and select OK.

 1. On the remote desktop, open Internet Explorer, and go to http://localhost.
 Confirm that the Parts Unlimited website is successfully running.
 This site is hosted in IIS in the virtual machine, and connects to an Azure SQL database.
-Over the course of this exercise, you'll perform a migration assessment on this site and then migrate it to App Service.

 ## Migration to Azure App Service (20 minutes)